James Cameron: 2000–2009: Television debut, documentaries, and Avatar

-2010s and 2020s
+2010–present

 In 2011, Cameron served as an executive producer for Sanctum, a disaster-survival film about a cave diving expedition which turns deadly.
 Although receiving mixed reviews, the film earned a fair $108 million at the worldwide box office.
 Cameron re-investigated the sinking of RMS Titanic with eight experts in a 2012 TV documentary special, Titanic: The Final Word with James Cameron, which premiered on April 8 on the National Geographic channel.
 In the feature, the experts revised the CGI animation of the sinking conceived in 1995.
 In March 2010, Cameron announced that Titanic will be converted and re-released in 3D to commemorate the centennial anniversary of the tragedy.
 On March 27, 2012, Titanic 3D premiered at London's Royal Albert Hall.
 He also served as executive producer of Cirque du Soleil: Worlds Away and Deepsea Challenge 3D in 2012 and 2014, respectively.

 Cameron starred in the 2017 documentary Atlantis Rising, with collaborator Simcha Jacobovici.
-The pair go on an adventure to explore the existence of the city of Atlantis.
+The pair goes on an adventure to explore the existence of the city of Atlantis.
 The programme aired on January 29 on National Geographic.
 Next, Cameron produced and appeared in a documentary about the history of science fiction.
-James Cameron’s Story of Science Fiction, the six-episodic series was broadcast on AMC in 2018.
+James Cameron's Story of Science Fiction, the six-episodic series was broadcast on AMC in 2018.
 The series featured interviews with guests including Ridley Scott, Steven Spielberg, George Lucas and Christopher Nolan.
 He stated "Without Jules Verne and H. G. Wells, there wouldn't have been Ray Bradbury or Robert A. Heinlein, and without them, there wouldn't be [George] Lucas, [Steven] Spielberg, Ridley Scott or me".